LOGISTICS OX-CS-2026.03

 Integrated Field-Level Cost Modeling

-We combined field, station, and factory data to model the full journey—from harvest to delivery.
-Using cycle time and a total cost of trucking, we create data per-field cost map that revealed true contribution margin per location.
+Field, station, and factory data combine into a single model of the full journey from harvest to delivery.
+Cycle time and total trucking cost produce a per-field cost map that reveals true contribution margin per location.

 Heatmaps and Center-of-Mass Analysis

-Oxrow.ai developed intuitive heatmaps and centroid-tracking tools to visualize how the footprint of acreage was drifting over time—and at what cost.
+Heatmaps and centroid-tracking visualize how the footprint of acreage drifts over time — and at what cost.

 Scenario Planning for Expansion Decisions